Thursday, September 21 2023

-If you've done any research at all, you've probably already realized that getting into credit card processing sales field can be extremely profitable.
+If you've done any research at all, you've probably already realized that getting into the field of selling merchant services can be extremely profitable.
 Just about every serious business needs a merchant account, so the number of prospects that you could work with are countless and the market is ever-expanding as the economy recovers.

-You might also realize, though, that becoming an ISO or a credit card processing company yourself can be expensive, but luckily this is not your only option when you're looking to break into this field.
-One of the best ways to get into the credit card processing sales business is to start your career out as a sales agent.
+You might also realize, though, that becoming a registered ISO or starting a credit card processing company yourself can be expensive, but luckily this is not your only option when you're looking to break into this field.
+One of the best ways to get into the digital payments business is to start your career out as a independent sales agent.
 The upfront costs are minimal, and you can learn the business inside and out with a lot of room for growth.
 It's one of those coveted sales positions where you not only get commission at the time of the sale, but you usually receive residuals for the life of the account.

 The key to success as a merchant services agent is choosing the right partner company to work with—this is an ISO whose products and services you will be offering to merchants.
 Since finding the best ISO agent program is so imperative to your future, take your time to consider who will be the best fit for you.

-If you are a sales-oriented individual with vast experience in the world of credit card processing or you are a driven and motivated professional looking for a new challenge, North American Bancard might be a great fit for you.
-With one of the most competitive commission structures in the industry, NAB will see to it that you are rewarded for your efforts.
+If you are a sales-oriented individual with vast experience in the world of credit card processing or you are a driven and motivated professional looking for a new challenge, Shaw Merchant Group will be a great fit for you.
+With the most competitive commission structure in the industry, SMG will see to it that you are rewarded for your efforts.

-As one of the best ISO agent programs, NAB has a history of a favorable commission structure, superior products, and sales support for thier ISO partners.
-With so much commission at stake, you will truly feel like a partner in the NAB business plan.
+As one of the best ISO agent programs, SMG has a history of a favorable commission structure, superior products, and sales support for our ISO partners.
+With so much commission at stake, you will truly feel like a partner in the SMG business plan.

-With North American Bancard's Registered DBA Program, you'll be able to market under your own brand, without paying costly fees!
-Your brand will be seen on the partner portal, marketing communications, merchant statements, and more.
+With Shaw Merchant Group's white label program, you'll be able to market under your own brand, without paying costly annual fees!
+Your brand will be seen on the partner portal, marketing communications, merchant statements, and much more.

 Want to go with a leader in the industry?
-CardConnect is a great ISO with a lot of options for the ambitious sales agent.
-For one, they have a proven track record of service and have been around since 2006.
+North American Bancard is a great ISO with a lot of options for the ambitious sales agent.
+For one, they have a proven track record of service and have been around since 1992.
 They offer some of the easiest-to-navigate merchant applications around, a great support team, and in-depth training so that you can sell more effectively and grow in your payment processing career.
 They were among the firsts in the business to offer lifetime residuals from every deal that their sales agents close.
-If you want a reliable company that will let you build the passive income side of your business, you should seriously consider CardConnect.
+If you want a reliable company that will let you build the passive income side of your business, you should seriously consider NAB.

 Naturally, you are probably going to want to research more than just a few companies, but these are truly some of the best and brightest in the industry, and it's not a bad list to start with.
 Before anything else, it's important to perform a self-assessment and decide what your needs and wants are when it comes to an ISO partnership.
 Really, this means asking yourself: What kind of ISO is going to best serve my clients?
 If you still have no idea, that's perfectly fine.
 You don't have to limit yourself to a single ISO, and in fact it's probably a good idea when you are starting out to try several different processors.